Cover image for climate tech brand messaging: strategies for sustainable success

 • Domain expertise to execute at scale (team capability)

-Example investor-focused message:"We're capturing the $45B industrial heat market with technology that's already cost-competitive with natural gas.
-Our first commercial deployment reduced energy costs 23% with 18-month payback—no subsidies required.
+Example investor-focused message: "We're capturing the $45B industrial heat market with technology that's already cost-competitive with natural gas.
+Our first commercial deployment reduced energy costs 23% with an 18-month payback, with no subsidies required.
 Three Fortune 500 manufacturers have signed LOIs for 2026 deployment, representing $12M in contracted revenue."

 Infographic